Fukji/Pynus/README.md

 ```bash
 pip3 install Selenium
 ```
 The current version of Pynus only supports web browsers listed below.
-If your browser isn't listed below please install one of the browser first and also their driver.
+Before running the program, make sure that compatible browser and the respective driver has been properly installed.
 Web Browser   | Driver
 ------------- | -------------
 [Firefox](https://www.mozilla.org/en-US/firefox/new/)       | [GeckoDriver](https://github.com/mozilla/geckodriver/releases)